CurrySoftware/elm-shared-state-example/README.md

 Since parts of the state are held in multiple models, the **single source of truth** principle is violated and redundancy is introduced.

 Also, it could be an option to model the application in a single module.
-Technically speaking, this would not harm data consistency or modelling capability.
+Technically speaking, this would not harm data consistency or modeling capability.
 However, breaking up the code in submodules is often times sensible because it improves the separation of concerns and makes the tasks of each module more apparent.

 <!--Problems-->